Scott Goetz Ph.D.

 Scott J. Goetz

-Dr. Scott Goetz is a Professor at Northern Arizona University.
-Between 2002 and 2016 he was a scientist at the Woodwell Climate Research Center, including five years as Deputy Director.
-He has conducted satellite remote sensing research for environmental science applications over the past 30 years, having both organized and served on numerous working groups for the IPCC, UN-REDD, US Global Change Research Program, US National Academy of Sciences, as well as NASA and NSF programs on arctic and carbon cycle science, climate change and terrestrial ecology.
+He has conducted satellite remote sensing research for global environmental science applications over the past ~40 years, having both organized and served on numerous working groups for the IPCC, US Global Change Research Program, US National Academy of Sciences, as well as NASA and NSF programs on Arctic, boreal, and tropical carbon cycle science, climate change feedbacks, terrestrial ecology, and biodiversity.